 Princeton is a tiny city located in the state of Missouri.
 With a population of 988 people and just one neighborhood, Princeton is the 352nd largest community in Missouri.

 When you are in Princeton, you'll notice that it is more blue-collar than most other communities in America.
-40.26% of Princeton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Princeton is a city of sales and office workers, farmers, fishers, or foresters, and professionals.
-There are especially a lot of people living in Princeton who work in farm management occupations (16.88%), office and administrative support (9.65%), and management occupations (9.09%).
+39.21% of Princeton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Princeton is a city of sales and office workers, service providers, and farmers, fishers, or foresters.
+There are especially a lot of people living in Princeton who work in farm management occupations (14.80%), office and administrative support (11.02%), and sales jobs (8.82%).

-Princeton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Princeton doesn't have a public transportation system that people use for their commute.

 Princeton is a somewhat ethnically-diverse city.
 The people who call Princeton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Princeton residents report their race to be White, followed by Native American.
 Important ancestries of people in Princeton include German, Irish, English, Norwegian, and French.